 Alternate Character Interpretation: Plenty of people, even some in-game characters, just plain don't like the "good guy" Archmage Traven.
 Your interpretation of him and his apparent grudge against necromancy colors the Mages Guild quest line; from what it seems, while the necromancers are truly a threat, at least part of the Guild's fervent opposition to them is due to Traven's personal agenda.

 There's also the fact that he closed the Imperial University and eliminated freedom of research, which is antithetical to the reasons the Guild was founded in the first place.
-Any more than a cursory glance has Traven as a man with a grudge against necromancy and is willing to do anything to destroy it, rather than an archmage doing what's best for the guild.
+Any more than a cursory glance has Traven as a man with a grudge against necromancy who is willing to do anything to destroy it, rather than an archmage doing what's best for the guild.
 It certainly doesn't help that most of the smaller guildhalls are run incompetently by Know-Nothing Know-It-Alls or people who were Kicked Upstairs.

 It's mentioned several times that he severely weakened the Mages Guild.
 By the time of Skyrim it no longer exists, likely collapsing during the ensuing chaos resulting from the Septim bloodline ending.

 Mankar Camoran has a few odd things about him that makes him suspect to many players.
 Most notably, the historical Camoran wasn't an Altmer, while the one in-game is.
 He confuses several Daedric Princes and their realms.
 He's wearing the Amulet of Kings despite not being related to the imperial family (though events in Skyrim could explain this).
 Many players suspect he's a false front for the Mythic Dawn.